brobeson/PythonWorkflow/README.md

 1. **Run Tests**
    The job runs [pytest](https://docs.pytest.org/en/stable/index.html).
    This step assumes your tests follow default pytest conventions, or you [configured pytest](https://docs.pytest.org/en/stable/reference/customize.html) in your repository.
+1. **Report Test Coverage**
+   After running tests, the job uploads coverage data to [Coveralls](https://coveralls.io).
+   It uploads a separate report for each cell in the test matrix (OS / Python combination).

 ## Issue Tracking